Opinion | Our leadership is hapless. But individuals can outsmart the virus.

 We, too, can bend the trajectory of this pandemic, and we must.

 Remember “flatten the curve”?
 In March, when the nation faced overloaded hospitals, the public responded quickly.
-The hospital crisis was for the most part averted.
+The hospital crisis was, for the most part, averted.
 Today, months of struggle have left people exhausted, and less responsive.
 But, while covid-19 is relentless and opportunistic, we are not powerless.
 We must shake off the ennui, break the fatigue.

 The emergency is real.
 On Friday, at least 82,600 new infections were added in the United States, the highest total since the pandemic began.
 Eight states set single-day case records on Thursday; as of Friday, 12 states had added more cases in the previous week than in any other seven-day period.
 Hospitals in the upper Midwest and Rocky Mountain states are near the breaking point.
 Overall, hospitalizations, which lag the case onset, are up 40 percent in the past month.
 At least 14 states saw more people hospitalized for the virus on a day in the past week than on any other day in the pandemic, and seven more states are nearing peaks.
 Reported deaths are rising above 1,000 a day once again.
 Unlike the regional outbreaks earlier, viral hot spots are now springing up all over.